EricssonBroadcastServices/EnigmaRiverAndroidCore/tutorials/downloads/example_app.md

 ### Downloads and offline playback series
 # Downloads app
-For a complete demonstration on how to use the download API you can check out the source code for the tutorial app call [downloads](https://github.com/EricssonBroadcastServices/EnigmaRiverAndroidTutorialApps/tree/r3.1.0-BETA-4/downloads).
+For a complete demonstration on how to use the download API you can check out the source code for the tutorial app called [downloads](https://github.com/EricssonBroadcastServices/EnigmaRiverAndroidTutorialApps/tree/r3.1.0-BETA-5/downloads).

 ___